crossplane-contrib/function-cue-archived/docs/EXPORT_OPTIONS.md

 `-t, --inject`

+`stringArray : set the value of a tagged field`

 Allows for injecting fields from the Observed XR into the cue template `@tag` fields.
 The tags injected are configured under the `CUEInput.export.inject` field